moh-mhtech/Weight-Tracker-App/README.md

 The app includes:
 - Clean weight entry form with date picker
-- Interactive chart with blue dots for measurements and red line for running average
+- Interactive chart with blue dots for measurements and red line for moving average
 - Comprehensive data table with edit/delete functionality
 - Sample data generation for testing